needle-mirror/com.unity.learn.iet-framework/Documentation~/framework-documentation.md

 If you forget to e.g. close tags or have any parsing issues in your text content, the tutorial will display a <style>error {color:red} </style><error>PARSE ERROR</error>.
 To fix this, edit the content and make sure you have no unclosed tags, wrong tags or improper tag nesting.
 Please refer to HTML 4.0 documentation for additional information on how to apply HTML tags.

+## Tutorial media

+You can choose to show image or video at the top of a tutorial page by choosing an appropriate **Header Media Type**.
+The specifications and recommended properties for the media are:
+- tutorial page image/video: 300 x 150 (width x height)
+- welcome dialog image: 700 x 200
+- in your texture asset's Import Settings, make sure you have chosen **Editor GUI and Legacy GUI** as the **Texture Type**.
+- for video, WebM VP8 is recommended ([read more](https://docs.unity3d.com/Manual/VideoSources-FileCompatibility.html))

 ## Masking

 We can mask and unmask any part of the Unity Editor to prevent unnecessary interactions.
 It's also a good way to teach users where certain actions take place.

-For each paragraph within a tutorial page, there's an **Enabled** checkbox, which means that masking can be done per paragraph.
-This is especially useful for multiple instructions within one tutorial page.
+For each tutorial page, there's an **Enable Masking** checkbox.

 ![](images/index046.png)

-Tick the Enabled checkbox to enable the masking settings.
+Tick the checkbox to enable the masking settings.

 This will immediately mask out the entire Editor except for the Tutorial window.
 You can't click or interact with anything that's masked.
-Fortunately, the authoring tools provide a masking preview.
-Clicking the **Preview Masking** button within the Tutorials window will temporarily hide the masking settings:
+Fortunately, the authoring tools provide a masking preview toggle: click the **Preview Masking** button within the Tutorials window to either hide or preview the masking.:

 ![](images/index047.png)